Last Updated: January 12, 2024

 Click the Download icon above to download the Project Charter Example.mpp file and the Milestones in Views.mpp file.

 There are two ways to add your milestones in your Master Project to the Timeline view.
 The default view in Microsoft Project for a new project is a Gantt Chart with a Timeline view.
 This view combines two views that show together in the Microsoft Project window.
-A Timeline view on the top and a Gantt Chart view on the bottom portion of the window.
+A Timeline view is on the top, and a Gantt Chart view is on the bottom portion of the window.
 If that is not what you have in your window, first apply a Gantt Chart view, and then:

 A - Select the View tab on the ribbon.

-B- Check the Timeline box in the Split View group.
+B - Check the Timeline box in the Split View group.

 Instantly, the Timeline view will only display an empty Timeline Bar.